 f) Remove the Buffalo Check stencil, then paint the ornament ring in Coal Black.

 g) Remove all the stencils, then position the ribbon stencil into place, and paint in Fort York Red.

 The ribbon may require several coats to cover the black ring.

-h) If distressing is desired, run a sanding block over waxed areas.
+h) If distressing is desired, run a sanding block over the letters (where they were waxed).

 Bracing the sign together